littell/gramble-docs/tutorial/symbol-names.md

 | | unapenda | 2 | present |  pend |
 | | anapenda | 3 | present |  pend |

 If you sync & validate in the Gramble Control Panel, you'll see that there are now two symbols you can query/generate/sample from: ``YourSheetName``, and ``YourSheetName.Verb``.
-(But these both happen to refer to the same table, like I said, the name of the worksheet refers to the last thing in the worksheet, and the last thing on this sheet is ``Verb``.)
+(But these both happen to refer to the same table; like I said, the name of the worksheet refers to the last thing in the worksheet, and the last thing on this sheet is ``Verb``.)

 Names follow similar rules to field names: don't use spaces, don't start them with special symbols, etc.  (But *do* end them with colons, this time!
 Otherwise Gramble will think it's a header and get confused.)